 17 Super Scary Sounding Idaho Town Names

-As we get closer to Halloween, just over two weeks away now, it seems like I'm looking for spooky themes and scary things where they wouldn't normally be.
+As we get closer to Halloween, just over three weeks away now, it seems like I'm looking for spooky themes and scary things where they wouldn't normally be.
 My mom is in town and we were talking about some of the weird names of towns in Idaho and I realized that Idaho has some scary-sounding places.

 Since the list below is based on how my mind works, some of the scary town names may seem like a stretch so I'll do my best to share why they sound spooky to me.

 The Scariest Sounding Towns In Idaho

 Bone: This one is pretty self-explanatory.
 Bones are creepy and make me think of spooky scary skeletons.

 Yellow Jacket: This old gold mining town sounds scary because I hate Yellow Jackets, Wasps, and Hornets.

 Rocky Bar: The word 'rocky' brings to my mind a dangerous location where zombies are waiting for an ambush.

 Sawtooth City: Sawtooth was actually the word that got me talking with my mom about the weird Idaho names.
 Really, if you think about it, Sawtooth is scary sounding and would make a great name for a bad guy in a movie.